 A popping joint is the noise of the jaw joint slipping off and on a misplaced disc.
 On opening, the joint pops on to the disc, on closing, the disc pops back off the disc.
 It's a complex situation but one that is easy to understand.
 There are very many variables of the pop depending on the location of the misplaced disc.

 If you have a popping joint or joint problem, try this simple experiment.

 Look in a mirror and slowly begin to open your jaw.
 The jaw should open in a straight line.
 If it deviates to right or left, there is a joint or muscle problem on that side.
 Why is the jaw deviating?
-If you were pushing a wheel chair down a smooth side walk and hit and obstruction on the right wheel, the wheelchair would turn to the right.
-It's the same in the joint; the displaced disc is in front of the joint not letting it slide down properly.
-This causes the jaw to move to the direction of the affected joint same as the wheel chair.
+If you were pushing a wheelchair down a smooth sidewalk and hit and obstruction on the right wheel, the wheelchair would turn to the right.
+It is the same in the joint; the displaced disc is in front of the joint not letting it slide down properly.
+This causes the jaw to move to the direction of the affected joint same as the wheelchair.

 To treat or not treat

 People in pain usually seek out the help of chiropractors or dentists.
 People not in pain just tend to ignore it as normal.